 Print the total profit in Box 21.
-Put the details of your income and expenses from these sales on a sheet of paper and staple it to the top of page 3 of your IR 3NR.
+Attach a note with the details of your income and expenses from these sales to the top of page 3 or your IR 3NR.

-If you're not sure whether your income from the sale of land and/ or buildings is taxable, please contact our Non-resident Centre see page 3.
+If you're not sure whether your income from the sale of land and/or buildings is taxable, please contact us, see page 3.